 ATI Nursing Education's online learning systems are designed to teach the way individuals learn.
 All ATI assignments must be completed in order to satisfactorily meet course requirements and progress to the next course.
 Materials may be used for remediation.
-For minimum hardware/software requirements, please see Appendix J
+In addition, students will have access to ATI upon graduation to assist with preparation for NCLEX.
+For minimum hardware/software requirements, please see Appendix G.